"If you cry because the sun has gone out of your life, your tears will prevent you from seeing the stars.”--Rabindranath Tagore

 Even when we don't get what we want, we gain valuable experience.
 Experiences are often much more valuable than a material outcome.
 Material outcomes slowly decay; experiences (positive or negative) can stay with us and create a foundation for the future.

-Last week, I spent a number of hours with Dr. Marshall Goldsmith at the BTM LeadershipXchange Summit.
+Last week, I spent a number of hours with Dr. Marshall Goldsmith.
 As a student of life, those hours were invaluable to me.
 A practicing Buddhist, Dr. Goldsmith was recently recognized as the No. 1 leadership thinker in the world at the bi-annual Thinkers50 ceremony sponsored by the Harvard Business Review.
 One of the most insightful lessons I walked away with was his six daily questions:

 “Did I do my best to: